-Are you looking to replace your ratty oven mitts or upgrade from a dish towel?
-We performed hands-on tests of 8 of the best heat protection products of 2020 and narrowed the vast number of options down to the top products for specific applications and hand sizes.
-At first blush, all these products seem to serve the same function and at the same level of performance.
-However, they vary considerably in insulation, materials, cuff length as well as size and finger configuration.
-Our expert test team draws on years of culinary experience ranging from professional baking and catering to adventurous home cooking.If you've got a baking hobby, we've tested plenty of products up your alley.
+Need to replace your ratty oven mitts or upgrade from a dish towel?
+We performed hands-on tests of 8 of the best heat protection products to find the best products for specific applications and hand sizes.
+At first blush, all these products seem to serve the same function at the same level of performance.
+However, they vary considerably in insulation, materials, cuff length as well as size, and finger configuration.
+Our team of expert testers draws on years of culinary experience ranging from professional baking and catering to adventurous home cooking.If you've got a baking hobby, we've tested plenty of products up your alley.
 From the best baking sheets and cooling racks to mixing bowls and even serious appliances like stand mixers, we've done the grunt work of pitting the market's best products against each other, discerning the standouts from the duds.

 Why You Should Trust Us